firesidefiction/firesidefiction.github.io/_posts/issues/14-Nov-Dec-2021/issue-98-12/2021-12-28-good-people.md

 with scars on her wrists, or condemn<br  />
 a girl who could not speak.
 No. Good people.<br  />
 Decent.
 Kindhearted, all.
 With good reasons<br  />
-to burn a girl at the stake.
+to burn a girl at the stake.<br  />

 Afterwards, others crept in<br  />
 to pick over the remains, saying not a word<br  />